axeolotl69/stalactite/content/notes/psych/key studies.md

 **strengths:**
 **weaknesses:**

-## WEDEKIND et al 1995
+## WEDEKIND et al 1995, sweaty t-shirts
 #pheromones #biologicalapproach #evolution
 **aim:** to test whether a female will rate a sweaty t-shirt as more attractive if it is from a man with different immune system genes to her own
 **procedure:**
-- 49 females and 44 males tested for immune system genes
+- 49 females and 44 males tested for immune system genes (MHC)
 - males asked to wear a plain white t-shirt for 2 days
 - t-shirts then put in closed boxes until females were asked to smell them
 - females asked to rate the t-shirts for pleasantness and sexiness